brunompacheco/pideq/README.md

 # PIDEQ

 Physics-Informed Deep Equilibrium Models.
 This means applying the regularization proposed by [Raissi et al. (2019)](#1) to the equilibrium models as described by [Ba et al. (2019)](#2).
+PIDEQs were the theme of my Baschelor's thesis, which is available [here](https://repositorio.ufsc.br/handle/123456789/237850).

 PIDEQ is tested on the Van der Pol oscillator.
 All experiments were tracked using W&B: https://wandb.ai/brunompac/pideq-vdp.